Social protection of the business manager

 Start of activity (less than 2 years)

-Start of activity in 2025 | Start of activity in 2026 | |
+Start of activity in 2025

 In operation for 2 years or more

-- Remuneration (business subject to IS) or Industrial and Commercial Benefits (BIC) (business subject to IR)
+• Remuneration (business subject to IS) or industrial and commercial benefits (BIC) (business subject to IR)

-- Amounts paid by the business to the executive officer as part of a company savings plan or a group retirement savings plan
+• Amounts paid by the business to the executive officer as part of a company savings plan or a group retirement savings plan

 One flat-rate abatement from 26% is then applied to that income by theUrssaf: titleContent.

-- The rate of insurance contributions sickness-maternity varies according to the amount of the executive's income.
+• The rate of insurance contributions sickness-maternity varies according to the amount of the executive's income.

-- The contribution rate of daily allowances is fixed.
+• The contribution rate of daily allowances is fixed.
 It is equal to 0.50%.
-Beyond €240,300, this rate increases to 0%.
+Beyond €240,300, that rate shall be increased to 0%.

 Warning